altocodenl/tagaway/readme.md

          - upload: if hashtag:HASH, put that onto piv and delete hashtag:HASH.

       - TODO: query:
-         - Three things to get: pivs, tags and total
+         - Three things to get: pivs, tags and total (OR: ids)
          - Pivs: only get the specified amount, not everything
          - Tags and total: get all of it, no limit
          - Hash overlap between own and shared: